-Ciaran Carson was born in the year 1948.
+Ciaran Carson, poet to ‘Belfast Confetti’, was born in the year 1948.
 He is not only a poet, but also an amazing novelist, who is cherished by almost all those who love literature.
 Born and brought up in Belfast, Northern Ireland, he writes both poetry and prose, which is often heavily influenced by his Irish roots.

 He was bestowed with the Alice Hunt Bartlett Award for The Irish For No (1987), and has also won the Irish Times’ Irish Literature Prize For Poetry for Belfast Confetti.
 Besides being an author and a novelist, he is also a well-known musician and columnist.
 He has still not left his pen.

 In his collection of poems, Belfast Confetti (click here to read) is one of the most amazing and famous poems that the readers have ever come across.

 Carson has used past tense to describe the violence held against the Catholic crowd in the place.
 He has used the same tense to portray the different effects of being in the middle of the conflict.

 The poet has also used the present tense to portray a live-scene of what he went through during the time he witnessed the violence.
 He has used this tense to describe his experience and the aftermath of the riot.